arithy/libgtoint/README.md

 0     49.4045600              4.1373700
 2     11.4018300             82.7369600
 ```
-we can construct the basis shells and the ECP shells by the code shown below.
+we can construct the basis shells and the ECP shells by the code shown below:
 - C
     ```c
     gtoint_error_t e = GTOINT_ERROR_OK;